Southeast

 After driving in from Texas, I usually stop here for a plate of fried seafood, most likely oysters.
 I like the atmosphere and the fact I don’t have to have a reservation, especially if I sit at the bar.

-Located at 724 Iberville St. Open daily from 11 a.m. – 10 p.m.
+Located at 724 Iberville St. Open daily from 11 a.m. to 10 p.m.

 Cochon

 With its small plates menu, diners can savor classics like fried alligator (our waiter said it had been on the menu for close to 20 years).
-Alternatively, fried boudin is another Southern food staple on the Boucherie menu.
+Alternatively, Fried boudin is another Southern food staple on the Boucherie menu.

 Its menu offers classics like Rabbit and Dumplings, expertly cooked.
 Each was toasted on the top and baked through with a hint of gooey goodness where it hits the filling.
 This was not an easy task since most dumplings I’ve tried are woefully undercooked.